SochiCodes/Attah-Test/ReadMe.md

-This Repo is just to Teach Attah ifeanyi some stuff
+This Repo is just to Teach Attah Ifeanyi some Stuff